Buchatech/JavaScript-Memory-Leak-Simulation/README.md

 6. Observe the memory consumption in the "Performance" or "Memory" tab in Developer Tools.
 7. Click the "Stop Memory Leak" button to stop the simulation.

->This simple example demonstrates how continuously allocating memory without releasing it can cause a memory leak.
-In real applications, memory leaks can occur in various ways, such as unintentional references, event listeners not being removed, or improper use of closures.
+>This simple JavaScript web app demonstrates how continuously allocating memory without releasing it can cause a memory leak.
+In real applications, memory leaks can occur in various ways.
+This is one example so you can test it using developer tools.